Jamesthegoose1/Aether-Language/README.md

 # Aether-Language
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/L4L61KAKJQ)
 It's really just me working on this so it will be pretty buggy I am updating this as hard as I can so just wait please!
-I really appreciate donations somif you could donate to my Ko-fi!
+I really appreciate donations so if you want to you could donate to my Ko-fi!